 However, July’s workforce numbers are still much lower than the state’s labor force in July 2017.
 New Jersey has 40,700 fewer residents in its labor force as compared to the same time last year.
 That means that fewer people are either employed or actively looking for work in New Jersey.

 In their announcement for this month’s jobs report, the New Jersey Department of Labor and Workforce Development touted how the July unemployment rate of 4.2 percent marks the lowest unemployment rate for the state since July 2007.
-The unemployment rate is determined by dividing the total labor force by the number of unemployed persons in that labor force.
+The unemployment rate is determined by dividing the number of unemployed people by the number of people in the total labor force.
 However, despite the over-the-month gains, the state’s shrinking labor force as compared to a year ago—or three years ago—shows the danger of relying solely on a state’s unemployment rate as an accurate metric for economic growth.

 The following graph shows New Jersey’s unemployment rate as it relates to the state’s workforce levels.

 According to the Business Establishment survey also released today by the BLS, New Jersey private sector employers added 13,200 jobs in July.
 Since July 2017, New Jersey private sector businesses have added 73,400 jobs to their payrolls (this number does not include public sector jobs which are often times more influenced by political initiatives and public sector union contracts than the state’s economic standing).